 1.10) Once plating is finished, set the Te-Shake to 1200 rpm and shake all plates for 1 min to have a homogenous distribution of the transformation mix.

-1.11) Using the MCA96 and the original pipette tips, aspirate 60 µl of the remaining transformation mix (position 13) and dispense into the DW96 containing LB broth at position 11.
+1.11) Using the MCA96 and the original pipette tips, mix then aspirate 60 µl of the remaining transformation mix (position 13) and dispense into the DW96 containing LB broth at position 11.

 1.12) Seal the DW96 precultures with breathable adhesive film to allow culture aeration.